Hiking in Ecuador: 5 of the Best Walking Routes in the Country hiking cotopaxi

 The craggy form of Rucu Pichincha, a stratovolcano near Quito.
 Photo: iStock | Patriciohilgado

 Rucu Pichincha is a stratovolcano that towers above Ecuador’s capital Quito.
-It’s close proximity to the city and handy cable car taking you right to the trailhead (giving you a bit of a head start) mean you can trek to the top and back in a day.
+It’s close proximity to the city and handy cable car taking you right to the trailhead (giving you a bit of a head start) meaning that you can trek to the top and back in a single day.
 Despite being an urban volcano, the trek is still relatively uncrowded.

 Once you get to the top, at 4698 metres, you’ll be rewarded with epic views of Quito, and you might just catch a glimpse of the curious Curinquinque, the sacred birds of the Incans.
 Although pretty accessible, it’s important to go with someone who knows the route as it’s easy to get lost, and the signs quite often face the opposite way.
 Also, do not underestimate Rucu Pichincha’s altitude, you’ll still need to acclimatise, even for this one.